TestAndWin/e2e-test-coverage/README.md

 - [ ] Allow to re-order areas and features
 - [ ] Create area + feature automatically when uploading reports
 - [ ] Allow to add bugs in production (Ticket Number, Short Desc, severity).
 Or better: get this automatically
-- [ ] Allow to upload a Mocha summary file
 - [ ] Allow to use more than one product / maintain products
 - [ ] Security
 - [ ] Login